-Astrophysicist Jeff Zweerink is a research scholar for Reasons to Believe (RTB), an organization dedicated to demonstrating the compatibility of science and the Christian faith.
+Astrophysicist Jeff Zweerink is a senior research scholar for Reasons to Believe (RTB), an organization dedicated to demonstrating the compatibility of science and the Christian faith.
 Jeff’s work focuses on helping people of all backgrounds bridge the perceived gap between science and the Christian faith.

 Jeff has also made many media appearances, on television, radio, and in print.
 He earned a BS in physics and a PhD in astrophysics with a focus on gamma rays from Iowa State University.
 He taught and ran the planetarium at Loras College in Dubuque, Iowa, until postdoctoral research in gamma rays led him to the University of California, Riverside.